learn-co-curriculum/dsc-instance-methods-lab/README.md

 dumbo = None
 ```

-Now, append each of them into the array `zoo` in the cell below.
+Now, append each of them into the list `zoo` in the cell below.

 ```python
 zoo = None
 ```

-Now, loop through the `zoo` array and call print out the `.speak()` method for every animal in the zoo.
+Now, loop through the `zoo` list and call print out the `.speak()` method for every animal in the zoo.

 ## Summary
 In this lab, we practiced defining classes and instance methods.
 We then instantiated instances of our classes and used them to practice calling our instance methods.